Odeya: Career

 In October, she released "Winter 23" with E-Z, in the shadow of the Gaza war.
 On November 16, 2023, she released the mini-album "Iron Swords" which includes three songs inspired by the Iron Swords War (Gaza War).

 On January 22, 2024, Odeya and Sasson Ifram and Shaulav collaborated on a love song called "HaDam Sheli" (My Blood).
 That same month, she released the singles "Im Ata Sheli" (If You Are Mine) and "Politica" (Politics).

 In April 2024, she was named on Israel's Forbes 30 Under 30.
 On April 16, she released the song "Tzamud Tzamud" with Shrek and Omer Adam.
 On June 2, she released the single "BaGilgul HaBa" (In the Next Incarnation).
 On September 8, she released her third studio album, "Yalda Shel Emuna".
 The album includes 13 songs, three of which were released in the weeks leading up to the album's release: "Ovad BaKfar", "Layla Tov", and "Ben Adam".
 Odeya wrote most of the album's songs in a villa in northern Israel, which she rented to be alone and work.
 The album was created in collaboration with several writers and producers, including Tamir Tzur, Ofir Cohen, Tal Ben Nun, and Jordan Peleg.
 On November 14, she released the single "At Lo Yoda'at Cama SheAni Ohev Otach" (You Don't Know How Much I Love You).
 On November 24, she released the single "Mi Ohev Otach Yoter MiMeni", a cover version of a song by Arkadi Duchin.

 On March 4, 2025, she released her second mini-album, "Kol HaLehanim Nigmeru", which includes six songs.

+On March 25, she collaborated with the duo Ness ve Stilla to create the song "Shopping List".
+On June 29, she released the song Papi, initially using a cover inspired by Bad Bunny’s DtMf album.
+A few months later, the cover created controversy on Latin American social media, with some accusing Odeya of "cultural appropriation".
+Papi was briefly taken down by Spotify after a complaint from Bad Bunny's legal team, then re-uploaded a few days later with new cover art.

+Odeya also released her song "Alice" on June 29, followed by a collaboration with Sarit Hadad, released on August 4.
+In September, she performed a few songs with Itay Tuna.

+On October 5, Odeya released her next EP, "Van Da'm".
+Alongside the title track were "Rocky", which went viral on social media before the full song was even released, and "Hakol Hakol Letova", which features a verse of ancient Hebrew prayers.

+Odeya was ranked singer of the year for 2025 on "Radio Darom" and "Israel Hayom".